wendyli-repos/javascript/README.md

 3. Write a JavaScript program to get the current date.
 (20210108\*)
 4. Write a JavaScript program to find the area of a triangle where lengths of the three of its sides are 5, 6, 7.
 (20210108\*)
 5. Write a JavaScript program to rotate the string 'w3resource' in right direction by periodically removing one letter from the end of the string and attaching it to the front.
 (20210108\*\*\*)
 6. Write a JavaScript program to determine whether a given year is a leap year in the Gregorian calendar.
-Go to the editor Click me to see the solution
+(20210111\*)
 7. Write a JavaScript program to find 1st January is being a Sunday between 2014 and 2050.
-Go to the editor Click me to see the solution
+(20210111\*) [Date()]
 8. Write a JavaScript program where the program takes a random integer between 1 to 10, the user is then prompted to input a guess number.
 If the user input matches with guess number, the program will display a message "Good Work" otherwise display a message "Not matched".
 Go to the editor
    Click me to see the solution